First Special Service Force: France, 1944

-On 14 August 1944, the 1st SSF, now restored by recruitment to a 2,000-man unit, landed on the islands of Port Cros and Île du Levant during Operation Dragoon, the invasion of southern France.
+On 14 August 1944, the 1st SSF, then restored by recruitment to a 2,000-man unit, landed on the islands of Port Cros and Île du Levant during Operation Dragoon, the invasion of southern France.
 They fought the small Battle of Port Cros in which they captured the five forts on the islands from the German Army.
 Nine men were killed in action or died of wounds received in combat.

 On 22 August the Force was attached to Frederick's 1st Airborne Task Force, a provisional Seventh Army airborne division, and later made part of the Task Force.

 In the first week of September the Force advanced through the French Riviera sector and on 5 September attacked and either killed or captured an entire German battalion of about 1,000 men near L'Escarène.
 On 7 September it moved with the 1st Airborne Task Force to defensive positions on the Franco-Italian border.

 Disbandment, 1944

 The 1st SSF was disbanded 5 December 1944 in a field near Villeneuve-Loubet, on the extreme southeast Mediterranean coast of France.
 Villeneuve-Loubet holds a special place in the history of the Force, not only because the unit was broken up there, but also because it is one of the villages that the 1st SSF had the hardest time capturing in southern France, on 26 August 1944.

 During the war the 1,800-man unit accounted for some 12,000 German casualties, captured some 7,000 prisoners, and sustained an attrition rate of over 600%.

-Frederick had come to believe that the Force was now reliant upon assisting units of artillery and tanks, due to the type of assignments they were now being given, and were no longer utilizing special operations skills.
+Frederick had come to believe that the Force had become reliant upon assisting units of artillery and tanks, due to the type of assignments they were being given, and were no longer utilizing special operations skills.
 This was partly a result of the large numbers of recent recruits who were not trained to the same high standards of special operations as the initial Force members.

-The day the unit was disbanded, the American commander held a parade honouring the unit.
-To end the ceremony, the Canadian elements were dismissed by being honoured by the American troops with a Pass in Review, eyes right, officers salute.
+The day the unit was disbanded, the American commander held a parade honoring the unit.
+To end the ceremony, the Canadian elements were dismissed by being honored by the American troops with a Pass in Review, eyes right, officers salute.
 After the unit's break up, the Canadians were sent to other Canadian units (most of them became replacements for the 1st Canadian Parachute Battalion).
 Some American members were sent to airborne divisions as replacements, others to Ranger Battalions, and still others formed the 474th Infantry Regiment, which served with the Third United States Army and performed occupation duty in Norway.
 United States Army Special Forces Groups (lineal descendants of the First Special Service Force) celebrate Menton Day every 5 December with their Canadian military comrades and surviving members of the Force.
 Usually there is a combined parachute jump, a pass in review, and a formal ball.